neuroinformatics-unit/derotation/joss-paper/paper.md

 # Summary

-Line-scanning microscopy, including multi-photon calcium imaging, is a powerful technique for observing dynamic processes at cellular resolution.
+Line-scanning microscopy, including multiphoton calcium imaging, is a powerful technique for observing dynamic processes at cellular resolution.
 However, when the imaged sample rotates during acquisition, the sequential line-by-line scanning process introduces geometric distortions.
 These artifacts, which manifest as shearing or curving of features, can severely compromise downstream analyses such as motion registration, cell detection, and signal extraction.
-While several studies have developed custom solutions for this issue [1-4], a general-purpose, accessible software package has been lacking.
+While several studies have developed custom solutions for this issue @velez-fort_circuit_2018 @hennestad_mapping_2021 @sit_coregistration_2023 @voigts_somatic_2020, a general-purpose, accessible software package has been lacking.

 derotation is an open-source Python package that algorithmically reconstructs movies from data acquired during sample rotation.
 By leveraging recorded rotation angles and the microscope's line acquisition clock, the software applies a precise, line-by-line inverse transformation to restore the original geometry of the imaged plane.
-This correction enables reliable quantitative imaging during rapid rotational movements, making it possible to study yaw motion without sacrificing image quality.
+This correction enables reliable cell segmentation during rapid rotational movements, making it possible to study yaw motion without sacrificing image quality.

 # Statement of Need

-Any imaging modality that acquires data sequentially, such as multi-photon microscopy, is susceptible to motion artifacts if the sample moves during the acquisition of a single frame.
+Any imaging modality that acquires data sequentially, such as line-scanning microscopy, is susceptible to motion artifacts if the sample moves during the acquisition of a single frame.
 When this motion is rotational, it produces characteristic "fan-like" distortions that corrupt the morphological features of the imaged structures.
 This significantly complicates, or even prevents, critical downstream processing steps like cell segmentation and automated region-of-interest tracking.

 ![Schematic of line-scanning microscope distortion.
 Left: scanning pattern plus sample rotation lead to fan-like artifacts.
 Right: grid imaged while still (top), while rotating (middle), and after derotation (bottom), showing perfect alignment restoration.](figure1.png)

-This problem is particularly acute in systems neuroscience, where researchers increasingly combine two-photon or three-photon calcium imaging with behavioral paradigms involving head rotation to study sensory integration and navigation [1-4].
-In such experiments, where head-fixed animals may be passively rotated or actively turn, high-speed angular motion can render imaging data unusable without correction.
+This problem is particularly acute in systems neuroscience, where researchers increasingly combine two-photon or three-photon calcium imaging with behavioral paradigms involving head rotation to study sensory integration and navigation @velez-fort_circuit_2018 @hennestad_mapping_2021 @sit_coregistration_2023 @voigts_somatic_2020.
+In such experiments, where head-fixed animals may be passively or actively rotated, high-speed angular motion can render imaging data unusable without correction.
 The issue is even more acute in imaging modalities with lower frame rates, such as three-photon calcium imaging.
 While individual labs have implemented custom scripts to address this, there has been no validated, open-source, and easy-to-use Python tool available to the broader community.

 derotation directly fills this gap by providing a documented, tested, and modular solution for post hoc correction of imaging data acquired during rotation.
-It empowers researchers to perform quantitative imaging during high-speed rotational movements.
+It enables researchers to perform quantitative imaging during high-speed rotational movements.
 By providing a robust and accessible tool, derotation lowers the barrier for entry into complex behavioral experiments and improves the reproducibility of a key analysis step in a growing field of research.

 ![Example of derotation correction.
 Left: mean image from a rotating sample, distorted by line-scanning during motion.
 Right: same data after line-by-line derotation, with structures restored to their correct positions.](figure2.png)